WHITE WATER RULESHEET

 (either via the Lost Mine or Bigfoot Hotfoot), the next items are a Camera

 and a Cow.
-Further Bigfoot Jackpots award only the 10M
+Further Bigfoot Jackpots award only the 10M.
+Completing

 a Gold Rush resets your items.